-Magnesium contributes to the makeup of teeth and bones.
+Magnesium is that one thing that every cell in your body needs to function properly.
+The heart, the muscles, and the kidneys- every organ needs this mineral.
+Magnesium contributes to the growth of teeth and bones.
 Most important, it activates enzymes, contributes to energy production, and helps regulate calcium levels, as well as copper, zinc, potassium, vitamin D, and other important nutrients in the body.

 A population based clinical study of more than 2,500 children 11 - 19 years of age found that low dietary magnesium intake may be associated with risk of asthma.
 The same was found in a group of more than 2,600 adults 18 - 70 years of age.

 Several studies show that intravenous (IV) magnesium and magnesium inhaled through a nebulizer can help treat acute attacks of asthma in children 6 - 18 years of age, as well as adults.

 Magnesium deficiency reduces serotonin levels which makes you upset.
 Even the antidepressants prescribed by doctors have been shown to raise magnesium levels in brain and hence, help the depressed state.
 Magnesium is as effective as the tricyclic antidepressants in treating depression among people with diabetes.

 Protects against Type 2 Diabetes

 More magnesium in the diet may help protect against developing type 2 diabetes.
 Some studies suggest that taking magnesium supplements may help blood sugar control and insulin sensitivity in people with diabetes or prediabetes.